Rob-Cortes/leaflet-challenge/README.md

 ## Adding legend
 The CSS file contains formatting infrastructure for the legend, such as .legend {font: 14px Arial, Helvetica, sans-serif}.

-The Javascript file contains instructions for populating the legend.
+The Javascript file contains instructions for positioning and populating the legend.
+L.control adds a control and chooses its position (bottom-right).
+L.DomUtil.create('div', 'info legend') creates a `<div>` with the `legend` class.
+We then loop through a set of colors and labels, adding them to the legend with `div.innerHTML+=`.